evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 The vehicle supports fast DC charging with a maximum power of 240 kW.
 Charging from 0% to 100% takes approximately 63 minutes, while a more typical scenario from 10% to 80% takes 22 minutes with an average charging speed of 176 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 8% to 63%.
 This results in an effective charging speed, including time lost, of 147 kW, with each charging session taking about 20 minutes and 16 seconds.
 This efficient charging capability makes the Nio EL8 a convenient option for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 245 kWh/100 km, the trip would take approximately 0 hours and 27 minutes.
-This journey would require 43 charging stops from 8% to 69%, with a total charging time of 968 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24.5 kWh/100 km, the trip would take approximately 9 hours and 24 minutes.
+This journey would require three charging stops from 8% to 66%, with a total charging time of 64 minutes.

 ### 75kWh